betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 No, only one application submission per person.

+### Can students (undergraduate/graduate) apply for the BSSw Fellowship?

+Students (undergraduate/graduate) are encouraged to apply for a BSSw Fellowship.
+However, students will need to coordinate with their institution and an advising faculty member to ensure they can receive funds through a subcontract at the institution for the period of performance of the fellowship.
+The Fellowship award will be in the form of a subcontract to the recipient’s institution.
+For students, typically a faculty member would need to be the PI and the student would receive the funding as an employee.
+Please consult advising faculty at your institution.

 ## Funding Questions

 ### What is the amount of funding for 2021 BSSw Fellows?